IvanMagrans/Product-Formation/README.md

 # Product-Formation
-Playground to do an internal formation to product people form Kerad Games.
+Playground to do an internal formation to product people from Kerad Games.